-Date e
+Date

 Dear Sir:

-I hereb by acknowledge the receipt of dollar
+I hereby acknowledge the receipt of dollars

-(\$which is d) in full payment of my contract datedlescribed in my contract. for improvement work which I did for you and
+(\$) in full payment which is described in my contract. of my contract dated for improvement work which I did for you and

-are no cla Ty that I have paid in full for all materials purchased and all labor exims against me under this contract on account of injuries sustained or.
-I hereby release you from any claims arising by virtue of this co by workers employed by me or by subcontractors
+I certify that I have paid in full for all mater are no claims against me under this contract of thereunder.
+I hereby release you from any claim. on account of injuries sustained b by workers employed by me or by subc

-ttaching Form RD 1924-10, "Release by Claimants," signed by all ctors and all persons employed in connection with my contract with
+I am attaching Form RD 1924-10, "Release subcontractors and all persons employed in co aterials and by all

 WARNING

-i t t v The statements and representations made above are made in compart by the United States Department of Agriculture (USDA used to determine the release of USDA provided funds.
-The matherein may be a crime punishable under Title 18 U.S.C. § 1001 within the jurisdiction of any department or agency of the United States covers up by any trick, scheme, or device a material fact, or makes representations, or makes or uses any false writing or statement or States code] or imprisoned not more than five years, or both.
-Aking of any false statement or misrepresentation which provides in part: "Whoever, in any matter states knowingly and willfully falsifies, conceals or any false, fictitious or fraudulent statements or
+in part by the United States Departused to determine the release of Use herein may be a crime punishable within the jurisdiction of any departuce covers up by any trick, scheme, or departured. tment of Agriculture (USDA).
+SDA provided funds.
+The makeunder Title 18 U.S.C. § 1001 we ment or agency of the United Statevice a material fact, or makes any false writing or statement or en The statements and representations ing of any false statement or misrepresentation provides in part: "Whoever, in a stee knowingly and willfully falsifies, cony false, fictitious or fraudulent statementry, shall be fined under [title 18 of the resentation any matter conceals or tents or

-Sincerely,
+- - Sincerely,

-Contractor
+Co ontractor